Predicting Stellar Rotation Periods Using XGBoost: Results

-Both the differences between the testing and training RMSE and between the testing and training MAE tend to decrease as the sets get smaller and the quality of the data increases.
-However, even if the downward trend continues, these differences reach values greater than the previous models in the case of DS2, DS4, and DS6. \Cref{fig:rmse-mae} shows the RMSE and MAE differences between the testing and training sets---$\Delta\text{RMSE}$ (blue thick line) and $\Delta\text{MAE}$ (red thin line), respectively---and the difference between the two, $\Delta\text{RMSE} - \Delta\text{MAE}$ (dotdashed grey line), for all the models generated in both iterations.
-There is a general downward trend in the solid lines, indicating that the degree of overfitting decreases with the number of the model, \ie with smaller data sets and better data quality. $\Delta\text{RMSE}$ varied between 1.12 and 1.89 for the first five models, and then dropped below 1 for DS5 and DS6.
-It reached the minimum value of 0.63 for DS5, indicating that this was the model with the least overfitting.
-The highest degree of overfitting occurred for DS2.
-This behaviour was also observed in the case of $\Delta\text{MAE}$.
-The difference $\Delta\text{RMSE} - \Delta\text{MAE}$ suggests that, with the exception of DS2, the variance of individual errors generally decreased with smaller data sets, and indicates that with the exception of DS4, the overfitting increased slightly in iteration 2 compared to iteration 1.
-This greater overfitting did not prevent the model from performing slightly better in iteration 2.
-The increase in these differences in RMSE and MAE in the DS2, DS4 and DS6 models parallels the decrease in the adjusted R2 relative to their predecessor models.
-This seems to indicate that the preselection of variables, and in particular the removal of rotation periods shorter than seven days, has a negative impact on the performance of the models.
+\Cref{fig:rmse-mae} shows the RMSE and MAE differences between the testing and training sets---$\Delta\text{RMSE}$ (blue thick line) and $\Delta\text{MAE}$ (red thin line), respectively---and the difference between the two, $\Delta\text{RMSE} - \Delta\text{MAE}$ (dotdashed grey line), for all the models generated in iteration 2.
+It can be observed that both differences, $\Delta\text{RMSE}$ and $\Delta\text{MAE}$, reach a minimum value with DS0; following an initial increase in DS1 and DS2, a tendency towards a decrease can be identified as the data sets get smaller and the quality of the data increases.
+However, even if the downward trend continues, these differences reach values greater than the previous models in the case of DS2 and DS6.\footnote{There is a marginal increase in $\Delta\text{MAE}$ in DS4 compared to DS3.} The general downward trend in the solid lines indicates that, with the exception of DS6, the degree of overfitting is less pronounced with the number of the model, \ie with data sets comprising a smaller number but more relevant predictors and higher data quality.
+In iteration 2, $\Delta\text{RMSE}$ varied between \qty{1.55}{\day} for DS0 and \qty{2.26}{\day} for DS2.
+The latter was, therefore, the model with the highest degree of overfitting.
+After DS0, DS5 was the model with the least overfitting.

+A similar behaviour was observed in the case of $\Delta\text{MAE}$, where it reached the minimum value of \qty{0.48}{\day} for DS0 and a maximum of \qty{0.93}{\day} for DS2.
+The difference $\Delta\text{RMSE} - \Delta\text{MAE}$ suggests that, with the exception of DS2 and DS6, the variance of individual errors generally decreased with smaller data sets.
+This greater overfitting did not prevent the models from performing slightly better in iteration 2 than in iteration 1.
+We can also see that the overfitting is less pronounced in DS7 than in DS2 and is similar to DS1.
+The evolution of these differences is in line with the behaviour of the adjusted R$^2$, and seems to indicate that the removal of rotation periods shorter than seven days and larger than 45 days has a positive impact on the performance of the models.